Top Public Speaking Tips From The Toastmasters World Champion

 The first few seconds you’re on stage is very critical to the success of your public speaking or presentation endeavor.
 Remember, the success of your presentation will also provide you an edge in your career especially in the business setting.
 Therefore, it pays to pay attention to invest time in honing your skills in public speaking and presentation.

-According to Hettiarachchi, who won World Champion in Toastmaster, an international educational organization that helps people hone public speaking and leadership skills, the first rule to remember is to use a clever title that immediately catches the attention of your audience.
+According to Hettiarachchi, a prominent public speaker who won World Champion in Toastmaster, an international educational organization that helps people hone public speaking and leadership skills, the first rule to remember is to use a clever title that immediately catches the attention of your audience.

 The first few seconds you step on stage can already create an impact and make the audience already decide whether they will pay attention to you or not, take you seriously or not.
 Therefore, pick a great title, because your name will be called along with your title as you go on stage with your presentation.